Week 04 Embedded Programming

 Exercise 3: Momentary Button Input

-After getting the slide switch working, I moved on to a momentary pushbutton to learn about pull-up resistors (this was Claude AI's suggestion)
+After getting the slide switch working, I moved on to a pushbutton to learn about pull-up resistors (this was Claude AI's suggestion)

 Understanding the Button

 My button has 4 legs.
-I asked Claude to help me understand how it workss.
+I asked Claude to help me understand how it works.
 He suggested I use my multimeter in continuity mode to understand how they're connected: the legs on opposite sides of the button are permanently connected (they beep without pressing).
 The legs on the same side only connect when the button is pressed.
 So the 4-leg button is really just a 2-terminal switch — the extra legs are for stability on the breadboard.

 The Floating Pin Problem

 Claude gave me this information because I sure did not know to ask it: Unlike the 3-pin slide switch which always connects the GPIO to either 3V3 or GND, a momentary button with only 2 connections leaves the GPIO connected to nothing when the button is not pressed.
 Interesting.
 So I learned that a floating (disconnected) pin picks up random electrical noise and reads unpredictable values — sometimes 0, sometimes 1.
-That is very good to know!
+That is good to know!

 Pull-Up Resistors